codefresh-io/docs.codefresh.io/_docs/getting-started/command-bar.md

 ## Find actions & configuration settings
-In addition to quickly navigating to specific entities such as Builds and Pipelines, administrators can navigate to configuration settings such as Single Sign-On, and installation actions.
+In addition to quickly navigating to specific entities such as Projects and Pipelines, administrators can navigate to configuration settings for Single Sign-On, and installation actions.

 {% include
 image.html